MontiCore/montiarc/languages/montiarc-fe/src/main/grammars/MontiArc.md

 Example component of a car `InteriorLight` that turns on if a user manually presses a light switch or the car door opens.
 The  `InteriorLight` receives information from a sensor whether the door is opened or closed via the `doorSignal` port of type `Boolean`.
-Furhtermore, it receives information via the `lightSignal` port whether the contact of the light switch is currently closed.
+Furthermore, it receives information via the `lightSignal` port, whether the contact of the light switch is currently closed.
 These signals are sent to an `ORGate` which evaluates to `true` if either of the incoming signals forwarded by the `InteriorLight`is `true`.
 Via the `c` port of the `ORGate` this evaluation is then sent to the `signal` port of the `cntr` component of type `LightController`.
-This component turns on the light and on state switches informs about the light status switch via its `status` port which is forwaded to the `status` port of the `InteriorLight`.
+This component turns on the light, and on state switches informs about the light status switch via its `status` port, which forwards to the `status` port of the `InteriorLight`.

 The grammar file is [`MontiArc`][MontiArcGrammar].